 The wind was fierce at the trailhead.
 Rain was expected for later that night and something was definitely blowing in.
 The gusts almost blew me off my feet.
 Thankfully, the wind subsided as we moved up the canyon.
 At first, we took little notice of how strong Bush Stream was flowing.
 It was braided at the bottom, its strength divided by many channels.
 We crossed a few lesser channels with ease, even making light of them.
 But at the first crossing of the full channel, we quickly realized our dilemma.
 This was no stream but a swollen torrent of a river.
 A huge catchment area feeds the waterway and all the melting snow was rapidly making its way to the sea, turning the river completely murky to boot.

 I previously made a statement to the effect that I didn’t fear the rivers.
 Now I realize that I was being brash.
-It’s like I say about seasickness…if you’ve never gotten sick before, you just haven’t experienced large enough seas.
+It’s like I say about seasickness…if you’ve never gotten sick before, you just haven’t experienced large enough seas or long enough on the open ocean.
 Obviously there are plenty of waterways just too big to cross.
 Then there are the ones that are normally doable but are on the verge of being dangerous.
 Recognizing that limit is the tricky part.

 We walked away from this first crossing with a new understanding of the power of the river and how quickly things could go wrong.
 We had many more crossings to go, since the route once again followed the river canyon.
 We could see that 2 more crossings would be needed to get around a series of bluffs, aptly named the Sawtooth.
 So we tried a different strategy in trying to go up and over one of the bluffs.

 This proved to be pretty hazardous in its own right, as we did not know the lay of the land and whether we might come to a cliff-end.
 We did indeed, so we climbed even higher to see if there was another route.
 At least we got to a ridge with awesome views.